 Katie Shragge joined the Revson Foundation in 2015 with a background in legal and non-profit work.
 She received a BA in Government and Hispanic studies from Connecticut College in 2011 and went on to teach English in Southern Spain.
 Upon returning to New York she worked for three years as a litigation paralegal at Cleary Gottlieb Steen & Hamilton.
 Katie has a particular interest in education and tutors and mentors at-risk high school students.

 Rosie Webb joined the Revson Foundation in April 2015 as office and program assistant.
-In Fall of 2015, she took on her new role as program associate.
+In Fall of 2015, she took on her new role as assistant program officer.
 She manages the Charles H. Revson Senior Fellowship in Biomedical Science and works with Program Officer Maria Marcantonio on the urban affairs and education portfolios.
 Rosie graduated Phi Beta Kappa from New York University in January 2015 with a BA in Anthropology and Spanish.
 At NYU, she specialized in Cultural Anthropology with a focus on religion and ethnicity.

 Karen Yu joined Revson as an accountant in 2005 and became controller in 2010.
 Her responsibilities include accounting operations, financial reporting, and human-resources administration.
 Karen is a certified public accountant with experience in audit, nonprofit, and SEC accounting.
 She holds a BS in accounting and international business from NYU’s Stern School of Business.